freddie-renyard/nevis/README.md

 # Overview

-NeVIS is a FPGA backend for running and deploying spiking neural networks.
+NeVIS (Neural Verilog Integrated System) is a FPGA backend for running and deploying spiking neural networks.

 # Summary